nobleans-playground/coding-challenge-colour-battle/readme.md

 **Steps to submit a bot:**
 1. Clone the this repository.
 2. Create your own fork where this bot will live.
-E.g. `git checkout -b bob-ross-bot`
 3. Create the bot in the folder `robots/`, similar to the example bots.
 4. In `robots/bot_list.py` add your bot to the bottom of the list.
 5. Commit, add, and push your code back into `origin` to be available online.